rundeck/docs/docs/learning/howto/runner-service-windows.md

-## How to Install the Enterprise Runner as a Service on Windows
+# Enterprise Runner as Windows Service

 Hosting the [Enterprise Runner](/administration/runner/) as a service offers several key advantages.
 First and foremost, it ensures the reliability and availability of your automation processes.